AdamGCodes/quality-time/user-story.md

 - **As a registered user,**
   I want to "favourite" or "like" activities
   *So that I can easily find them later in a "My Liked Activities" section.*

+  - **As a registered user,**
+  I want to be able to add image files to the activities I create
+  *So that I can showcase the idea and provide visual support for those who wish to try it for themselves.*

 ---